 After the sugar hit, we were back on the road.
 Eventually, the tour heads south along Oahu’s stunning east coastline.
 Manana Island (Rabbit Island) is just one of the many sights you’ll see!

-North Shore Beach Bus have carefully crafted the logistics of this tour.
-Guests are dropped off at a local beach rental company where they’re given snorkelling instruction and seamlessly fitted for a snorkel, mask and fins.
-Without further ado, it’s time to hit up Haunama Bay!
+North Shore Beach Bus has carefully crafted the logistics of this tour.
+Guests are dropped off at a local beach rental company where they’re given snorkeling instruction and seamlessly fitted for a snorkel, mask, and fins.
+Without further ado, it’s time for our Hanauma Bay tour!

-We watched a compulsory educational video designed to teach visitors how to best-protect the bay (please, pay attention!).
+We watched a compulsory educational video designed to teach visitors how to best-protect the bay.

 You’re pretty much left on your own for the Hanauma Bay tour portion.
 You can break away from the group (if you want to), and bask in the glory of this ocean playground for a few hours.

-North Shore Beach + Haunama Bay Tour (Premium Package) is run by North Shore Beach Bus.
+North Shore Beach + Hanauma Bay Tour is run by North Shore Beach Bus.

 I’ve partnered with them to give fellow Hawaii Admirers a SPECIAL DISCOUNT – 10% OFF!

-Visit https://northshorebeachbus.com, choose your date and hit BOOK.
-When it comes to the information page choose the Premium Package (or other) and fill in the areas as highlighted below.
+Visit https://northshorebeachbus.com, and hit BOOK NOW.
+Choose North Shore Beach + Hanauma Bay Tour and when it comes to the information page choose the Ohana Package – Adult or Children including the number of people and fill in the form as outlined:

 - Where it says “How did you hear about us?” pick “Other (Explain Below)” from the drop-down menu.